 An experiential introduction to Judaism course designed for Jews and non-Jews looking to discover or reconnect with Judaism.
 The five-week course allows students to develop a deeper connection with the Jewish faith through a digestible introduction to Jewish traditions, customs, and rituals.
 To be added to our inquiry list, please click here.

 *No one will be turned away from any of our classes due to a lack of funds.
 We are happy to set up individualized payment plans.
-For more information about Sixth & U and/or setting up a payment plan, please contact our Jewish Programming Associate, Annie.
+For more information about Sixth & U and/or setting up a payment plan, please contact our Jewish Programming Associate, Leila.